 Task for the allocated planner

-To deliver better quality information about resource consents, it is important that the allocated planner takes the time to review the information about the resource consent (e.g. check the type of application, type of resource consent, application description, date lodged, class of activity etc. is accurate).
+To deliver better quality information about resource consents, it is important that the allocated planner takes the time to review the information about the resource consent (e.g. check the type of application, type of resource consent, site description, description of the proposal, date lodged, class of activity etc. is accurate).